dominiqueguillot/637book/_sources/Content/14-Computing-lasso.md

 An illustration of the coordinate descent process.
 Source: Wikipedia (Nicoguaro)
 ```

 Unfortunately, coordinate descent does **not** always converge.
-For example, in the example below, observe that if one start with the initial guess $(-2,-2)$, then coordinate descent immediately stops since the function is minimized at that point with respect to the $x$ and $y$ axis directions.
+For example, in the example below, observe that if one starts with the initial guess $(-2,-2)$, then coordinate descent immediately stops since the function is minimized at that point with respect to the $x$ and $y$ axis directions.
 However, $(-2,-2)$ is not a local minimum of the function.

 ```{figure} images/Nonsmooth_coordinate_descent.png
 ---